 The critical amount necessary for the club to compete in the major end of term events is ~£1370 (University IVs, Fairbairns, Clare novices and bumps entries in 2013-2014) and represents the absolute minimum level of competition which would justify the level of the club.
 This money has been provided in the past by the JCR.

-Other race entries including off-Cam races are provided for by the high level of subscriptions the boat club charges its members (£25 per term (£12.50 for novice rowers)).
+Other race entries including off-Cam races are provided for by the subscriptions the boat club charges its members (£25 per term (£12.50 for novice rowers)).
 Donations from alumni have covered racing at Henley Royal Regatta as a special case where accommodation for the athletes needs also to be covered during the multiday event.

 Transport: